ACharchula/AAL/README.md

 ### Files

-**PathFinder** - "main" of the program, it contains modes and functions which calculate theoretical complexity **Graph** - contains data structure **ConnectedGraphGenerator** - contains functions which generates graph.
-There is function with drawing generation and without it, because drawing generations slow the program.
+**PathFinder** - "main" of the program, it contains modes and functions which calculate theoretical complexity

+**Graph** - contains data structure

+**ConnectedGraphGenerator** - contains functions which generates graph.
+There is function with drawing generation and without it, because drawing generations slows the program.

 **Algorithms** - contains algorithms connected with shortest path finding and displaying the result.

 Additional information